★ Master County Hub ★ 15 Counties

 The most photographed weird event on Route 66.
 Five-person teams (4 pushers + 1 sheet jockey) race beds through Oatman’s main drag in pajamas.
 La Paz/Mohave County.
 Tourism gold.

-Why Arizona Real Estate Matters in 2026
+Why Arizona Counties Real Estate Matters in 2026

 Arizona is the 5th-fastest-growing state in numeric terms and 7th by percent growth since the 2020 Census.
 97% of that growth is net migration… not births.
 People are choosing Arizona.
 The drivers are durable and stacked.